Where do I find help regarding LGBTQ situations in my home?

 I need help finding a recovery house.
 Where do I go?

-All of our certified recovery homes are listed in alphabetical order by county under the Accredited Operators tab.
+All of our certified recovery homes are listed in alphabetical order by county under the Accredited RR Operators tab.
 All contact information and descriptions of the programs are noted.

 Do I have to submit my payment at the same time as my application?

 Yes.
-To move forward in the certification process payment must be received.
+To move forward in the certification process, payment must be received.

 What do I do about the online payment section of my Certemy profile if I already paid my fees a different way?